flakjakk/my-project/docs/kimberley.md

 # Kimberley

 We arrived in Kimberley in mid 1972 [June - July??].
-It was mom and dad's first appointment as Lieutenants straight out of Training College and they were tasked to pastor the Kimberley Corps and manage the attached Men's Home.
-We lived in the 'manse' at 13 Crossman Road
+The folks were transferred there as their first commission after graduating from the Salvation Army Training College and were tasked to pastor the Kimberley Corps and manage the attached Men's Home.
+We lived in the 'manse' at 13 Crossman Road - Deidre and I were in Standard 1 [Grade 3].

 Google maps link: <https://goo.gl/maps/u4Z9zUeJjgNeBJHP6>